BIRDSgroup/RCD/README.md

 L1, L2 = one hot encoded vector corresponding to each element in L.
 &nbsp;

-Gp  = continuous vector representing the causal mediating variables.
+Gp  = continuous vector representing the causal mediating variable G.
 &nbsp;

-Tp  = continuous vector representing the outcome variables &nbsp;
+Tp  = continuous vector representing the outcome variable T &nbsp;

+v_eG = variance of G determined in step 1
+&nbsp;

+v_eT = variance of G determined in step 2